Book with Tripmasters.com to enjoy mobile app during your trip.

 Champagne Country

-The Champagne Country encompasses Epernay, Troyes, Saint-Dizier, and Chalons-en-champagne, in the historical northeastern province of Champagne.
-This picturesque area boasts some lovely natural scenery with gothic churches and castles, but also enjoys a worldwide prestigious recognition for the production of champagne, the sparkling white wine mastered from from the Pinot Meunier, Pinot noir, and Chardonnay grapes grown in this region.
+Champagne Country is a picturesque area with lovely natural scenery, gothic churches and castles, and worldwide recognition for the production of champagne, the sparkling white wine produced in this region.

 Picardy

-The stylish and pintoresque Picardy is located in the Hauts-de-France region (formerly Nord-Pas-de-Calais and Picardy) which borders Paris.
-It is one of those places that visitors often leave off the radar, however it offers a huge variety of things to do from gorgeous beaches, captivating castles, historic cities, Champagne vineyards and a lot more.
+The stylish and picturesque Picardy is located in the Hauts-de-France region which borders Paris.
+It is one of those places that visitors often leave off the radar, however it offers gorgeous beaches, captivating castles, historic cities, and Champagne vineyards.

-French Flanders is a part of the historical County of Flanders in present-day France.
-The region lies in the modern-day region of Hauts-de-France and roughly corresponds to the arrondissements of Lille, Douai and Dunkirk on the northern border with Belgium.
-The Opal Coast takes its name after the stone.
-The opal is indeed known for its opalescence, fluorescence and iridescence that produce a unique pearly luster.
+French Flanders is a part of the historical County of Flanders on the northern border with Belgium.
+The Opal Coast takes its name after the stone, which is known for its unique pearly luster.

 Regions of France